RobertoBochet/an2dl-challenges/challenge-1/README.md

 ### Managing dataset

-As first approach i have tried to reach a sufficient result exploiting a home made CCN to understand the best way to manage the datasets.
+As first approach I have tried to reach a sufficient result exploiting a home made CCN to understand the best way to manage the datasets.

 I have implemented 2 class to manage the dataset

 #### `class Dataset`

-This class takes care of load in memory all the data, this approach result feasible due to the limited size of the dataset.
+This class takes care of loading in memory all the data, this approach result feasible due to the limited size of the dataset.
 Loading all the data in memory simplify the process of working with data.
 The class has also the task of splitting the training data into the training set and validation set with a coefficient of `0.2` \(no cross validation with k-fold is used\) and encoding the category with one-hot convention.

 #### `class DatasetGenerator`